on this page

 We know there are many scams pretending to be from us.
 Scam emails, websites, text messages, social media messages, phone calls, and letters can be very convincing.

-Call or email the Scams and Identity Theft Helpdesk to report any Centrelink, Medicare, Child Support and myGov related scams.
-Our staff can offer support and advice about how to protect yourself and your personal information.
+Our staff will support you with advice about how to protect yourself and your personal information.

 Your personal information may include: